the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## GitHub

+    - *Say should understand how to use it for your own project before trying to understand how to do it with other people, if reading this section need to read (or already understand) previous one.*
+  - *Divide into if it's your project people are collaborating on, and collaborating on someone else's?*

-**The problem:** when multiple people work on the same project (which is becoming more and more common as research becomes more collaborative) it becomes difficult to keep track of what changes have been made and by who.
+**The problem:** when multiple people work on the same project (which is becoming more and more common as research becomes increasingly collaborative) it becomes difficult to keep track of what changes have been made and by who.
 It is also often difficult and time-consuming to manually incorporate the different participant's work into a whole even if all of their changes are compatible.

-**The solution:** hosting your project on a distributed version control system such as GitHub.
-Collaborators can then clone the project and work on that copy where they can still make commits, branches, etc. Collaborators can then *push* their work to each other, and *pull* other's work into their own copy.
+**The solution:** hosting the project on a distributed version control system such as GitHub.
+Collaborators can then clone the project and work on that copy making commits, branches, etc without impacting the original.
+Collaborators can then *push* their work to each other, and *pull* other's work into their own copy.
 In this way it is easy to keep everyone up to date and to track what has been done and by who.
 GitHub also has numerous other handy features such as the ability to raise and assign issues, discuss the project via comments, and review each other's changes.

-Making your entire project and its history available online in this was also has two major benefits for research:
+Making the entire project and its history available online in this was also has two major benefits for research:

-1. Other researchers can re-use your work more easily.
-Rather than writing their own code to do what you already have they can just use yours, which saves time.
-This also benefits you as researchers are much more likely to build on your work (and cite you) if a great deal of the work has already been done.
+1. Other researchers can re-use the work more easily.
+Rather than writing their own code to do what has already been written they can just use the original, which saves time.
+This also benefits the project's original authors as other researchers are much more likely to build on the work (and cite it) if a great deal of the work has already been done.
-2. Your work will be much more reproducible if the entire history of the project can be tracked.
+2. The research will be much more reproducible if the entire history of the project can be tracked.
 This enables results to be verified more easily, which benefits science.

 **How to do it:** first make an account on [GitHub](https://github.com/), and create a repository on it.
 To do this click the + sign dropdown menu in the upper right hand of the screen.
-Enter a name for your repository (ideally the same name as your project folder on your computer) and click Create Repository.
+Enter a name for the repository (ideally the same name as the project folder on your computer) and click Create Repository.
 Now you just need to link the project on your computer to this online repository.
 If your project is not already version controlled then make it so by running `git init` and making a commit.
 In the terminal on your computer use
 ```
 git remote add origin https://github.com/your_username/repository_name
 ```